Click on the link in the left Navigation bar and sign up for a JPay account and email Misty! You can even send 30 second videos!

 Each of you, who are supporters of Misty, have your life's challenges and struggles, and, have asked what you can do to help.
 Misty doesn't enjoy the same freedoms as do you and I. She can't call someone unless they are on her approved phone list, and then, only after 5 p.m. during the week.
 On the weekends, the lines are so long, she sometimes waits two hours to make a fifteen minute (maximum allowed) call to a friend or family member.
-Between working and going to school, Misty tries to get to the commissary on the weekend IF they open the yard and IF someone has put money on her books.
+Between working and going to school, Misty gets to go to the commissary on the weekend IF they open the yard and IF she has money on her account.
+Because Misty goes to school and works (no pay), she has difficulty even getting to the commissary.
 Once she gets there, she has to stand in line at times for over an hour just to buy her favorite snacks or soap or other hygiene products.
-Do you enjoy your favorite shampoo or body wash each day?
-Misty gets to buy "real" shampoo and conditioner only twice a year.
-Misty looks forward to getting your cards, letters, photographs, notebook paper, envelopes, and stamps, emails, and videos.
-She especially enjoys getting up early on Saturday or Sunday so she can look her best to greet visitors on her approved visitation list.
+Misty looks forward to getting your emails, cards, letters, photographs, notebook paper, envelopes, stamps, pictures, and videos.
+She no longer has family in Florida, so she gets few visitors.
 If she wants more than a hotel size bar of soap, she has to buy it.
-If she wants generic shampoo or conditioner, she has to buy it.
+If she wants shampoo or conditioner, she has to buy it.
 If she wants hygiene products, she has to buy them.
-Twice per year, she can order clothes, such as undergarments, and shampoo and special snacks from a catalog.
-This is not cheap and can cost up to $600 per year.
-If Misty is fortunate enough to have a friend place her order, she can buy shoes and socks to replace those that have holes in them and are worn out.
-She can buy and wear t-shirts in the summer and a sweatshirt in the winter to sleep in and wear "climate controlled" dorm (fancy name for no heat or air conditioning).
+The only thing the prison provides, other than her "blues" and shower slides, are three "meals" a day.
+She really appreciates it when people send her money for the commissary.

-You see, Misty doesn't enjoy the same freedoms you and I do.
+Misty doesn't enjoy the same freedoms you and I do.
 Misty can't do anything to improve her situation...but you can.
-You can send her money through JPay, or at Wal-mart through MoneyGram "Pay a Bill" to purchase things like hygiene products, coffee, soup, and things they don't offer in the mess hall.
+You can send her money through JPay, or at Wal-Mart through MoneyGram "Pay a Bill" (Acct#: V36472Croslin; Name: Misty Croslin; Receive Code: 5188 FL DOC) to purchase things like hygiene products, coffee, and soup.
 Before you seal the envelope, Please check the Florida DOC (see link on the left) website for the rules and regulations on what and much you can send of each item, such as envelopes, paper, and stamps.
-Everything must go through the U.S. Mail and not be sent Priority or Express.
+All envelopes must be sent U.S. Mail First Class.

 Please be a "Justice for Misty" supporter There are several ways to help: